astropy/astropy/docs/units/conversion.rst

 Direct Conversion
 -----------------

-In this case, one give a unit both the new unit to convert to, and the value or values to be converted; the value(s) in the new units is(are) returned.
+In this case, given a source and destination unit, the value(s) in the new units is(are) returned.

   >>> u.pc.to(u.m, 3.26)
   1.0059317615e+17

 This converts 3.26 parsecs to meters.
-The first argument is the new unit desired, the second is the value to be converted.

 Arrays are permitted as arguments.